 For the ladies, I recommend similar business casual attire as well.
 A long dress works well or a blouse with a pair of dress pants.
 Comfortable work shoes are a safe bet.

 Parents just need to come to the interview looking clean and presentable.

-Note: in person interviews may not return until 2022+, if ever.
-It’s much more efficient just doing a video parental interview and a video play date interview with your child.
+Note: After the pandemic, video interviews became the norm.
+It's much more efficient just doing a video parental interview and a video play date interview with your child.

 Questions The Preschool Or Private Grade School Admissions Officer May Ask

 After sitting through multiple interviews, here are the most common questions you will likely be asked.

 Why our school? – The purpose of this question is to find out whether you've done your homework on the preschool.
 Since there are various ways of teaching, they want to make sure you are onboard with their methods and philosophies.
 Learn the history, teaching style, hours of operation, and curriculum beforehand.